Free wheeling of power, open access in National Hydrogen Policy | Headlines

 The government wants to bring down the cost of green hydrogen to USD 1 (Rs 75) per kg from the current USD 3-6.5.

-It is also said to be considering bringing a Rs 15,000-crore production linked incentive scheme for the manufacturing of electrolyzers, which produce green hydrogen by electrolyzing water.
+It is also said to be considering bringing a Rs 15,000-crore Production Linked Incentive (PLI) scheme for the manufacturing of electrolyzers, which produce green hydrogen by electrolyzing water.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)